open-contracting/standard/standard/docs/en/schema/identifiers.md

 ## Release ID

 A release identifier must be unique within the scope of the contracting process of which it is a part.
-In other words, across all OCDS data with the same `ocid` value, each release identifier refers to exactly one release; no two releases use the same release identifier.
+In other words, across all OCDS releases with the same `ocid` value, each release identifier refers to exactly one release; no two releases use the same release identifier.

 A release identifier must also be consistent within this scope.
 For example, if the `id` of a release is "12345" in one release package, then the `id` of the same release in another release package must also be "12345".

 ## Award and Contract IDs

 Award and contract identifiers must be unique within the scope of the contracting process of which they are a part.
-In other words, across all OCDS data with the same `ocid` value, each contract identifier refers to exactly one contract; no two contracts use the same contract identifier.
+In other words, across all OCDS releases with the same `ocid` value, each contract identifier refers to exactly one contract; no two contracts use the same contract identifier.

 Award and contract identifiers must also be consistent within this scope.
 For example, if the `id` of an award is "22" in one release, then the `id` of the same award in another release must also be "22".